johnrobertwood/weather-app/README.md

 ## Tech

-Results are fetched with Axios via a call to AWS API Gateway with Lambda serverless architechture.
+Results are fetched with Axios via a call to AWS API Gateway with Lambda serverless architecture.

 ## Local Development